MisterSyntax/asyriala-tenet/README.md

 ![image](https://user-images.githubusercontent.com/22300258/178923829-063fb1af-846a-40a7-9a03-ab9f2932ed68.png)

 ## Challenges
-The biggest challenges in developing this application was determinomg the best path for managing PHEVs with only monthly data.
-Given more ability to request more granular driving, I'd love to extend this MVP to more precisely caclulate PHEV driving data.
+The biggest challenges in developing this application was determining the best path for managing PHEVs with only monthly data.
+With the current data there is no way to determine when a user re-charged.
+Given more granular driving, I'd love to extend this MVP to more precisely caclulate PHEV savings.

-Also, due to time constraints I did not have bandwidth to build React Components tests.
-I've migrated to using RTL,

 ## Tech used
 Create React App